Careers360 Logo

 x>562.5 x<900

-Thus, the number of litres water that is to be added will have to be more than 562.5 and less than 900 litres.
+Thus, the number of litres of water that is to be added will have to be more than 562.5 and less than 900 litres.

 Answer:

-Given that group of 12 years old children.
+Given that group of 12-year-old children.

 80IQ140